julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 In multiple European folk systems, **men were restricted from harvesting Artemisia** intended for women’s medicine.

-Artemisia plants carried layered restrictions: while men used wormwood for protection and warfare, women’s reproductive and lunar uses followed separate rules, especially in Balkan and Southern European traditions documented in historical **[Artemisia Rites](/wormwood-witchcraft-war)**.
+Artemisia plants carried layered restrictions: while men used wormwood for protection and warfare, women’s reproductive and lunar uses followed separate rules, especially in Balkan and Southern European traditions documented in historical **[Artemisia Rites And Warfare](/wormwood-witchcraft-war)**.

 ---